This tutorial offers corrected exercises on particular cases (degeneracy, capital M, simplex in two phases).

 Solve the following linear program (by Excel):

-It is noticed above all that there are more variables than constraints, it is thus necessary to solve the linear program while passing by the simplex and the complementary variations.
-The dual in canonical then standard form is as follows:
+We notice above all that there are more variables than constraints, it is thus necessary to solve the linear program while passing by the simplex and the additional deviations.
+The dual under canonic form then standard is the following:

 We must therefore solve the problem of the large M in order to eliminate the artificial variables.
 The simplex to be solved is as follows: